gcr-solutions/recommender-system-dev-workshop/docs/debug-tips/issues/demo-web-issues/_index.en.md

     ![pod failed log](/images/pod-failed-log.png)

-    If the displayed region is incorrect, please refer to the second question to modify the region in the **config.yaml** file.
+    If the displayed region is incorrect, please refer to [Debug: Create Argo CD Application](../deploy-argocd-application-issues) to modify the region in the **config.yaml** file.
 If it shows that there is no permission, please go to the **Create IAM Role** step to add the corresponding permission.